 - Trouble walking.

-- Very bad and sometimes deadly lung problems have happened with this drug.
+- Severe and sometimes deadly lung problems have happened with this drug.
 Call your doctor right away if you have lung or breathing problems that are new or worse like cough or shortness of breath.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: